 Regardless of the Grand Division in which the case originated, the motion, response, and all subsequent filings in the matter shall be filed with the Office of the Appellate Court Clerk in Nashville.
-The original and ten (10) copies of the motion, response, and any other filing in the matter shall be filed.
 If the motion, response or any other filing in the matter exceeds fifty pages in length, a syllabus summarizing the contents shall accompany the filing.
-In addition, a 3.5″computer diskette containing the text of the filing shall also be submitted to the Clerk at the time of filing.
-At the request of the Court, a copy of the filing shall also be submitted by E-mail or facsimile.
+In addition to an original copy of the motion, response or other filing, an electronic copy of the filing shall be submitted to the Clerk at the time of filing by email, in Adobe .pdf format.

-Filing shall not be timely unless the papers are RECEIVED by the Clerk within the time fixed for filing.
+Filing shall not be timely unless the documents are RECEIVED by the Clerk within the time fixed for filing.
 Mailing the papers within the time fixed for filing by certified return receipt mail or registered return receipt mail shall NOT be considered timely filing.
 Copies of all filings shall be served upon the opposing attorney of record contemporaneously with their filing, either by hand delivery, facsimile, or E-mail.
-If service is by facsimile or E-mail, a hard copy of the filing shall be furnished to the opposing attorney of record as expeditiously as possible.

 (D) Computation of Time Periods.